exasol/quality-summarizer-maven-plugin/doc/design.md

 * `req~summarizer-must-run-in-a-local-maven-build~1`
 * `req~summarizer-must-run-in-a-git-hub-ci-build~1`

-Needs: impl, utest
+Needs: impl, itest

 ### OS Compatibility
 `dsn~os-compatibility~1`

-The summarizer is written in Java to run under Linux, MacOS and Windows.
+The summarizer is written in Java to run under Linux.

+Comment:

+Note that we only test on Linux in order to safe resources.
+We assume Windows and MacOS compatibility, but until that is required in our CI builds, we are not investing time for verification.

-Needs: impl, utest
+Needs: impl, itest

 ## Runtime View